trik/electron/docs-site/docs/creatingplugins.md

 ### Check out the `plugin-example` folder in the repo for a small demo plugin.

 ## Events
 If you want to emit events from your plugin, your class has to extend the [NodeJS event emitter class](https://nodejs.org/api/events.html#events_class_eventemitter).
-This is used by Capacitor Electron to determine if it should expose the `addEventListener` & `removeEventListener` functions to the Electron runtime plugin.
+This is used by Capacitor Electron to determine if it should expose the `addListener` & `removeListener` functions to the Electron runtime plugin.

 ```typescript
 import { EventEmitter } from 'events';